Marvy247/PiggySavfe-Celo-/README.md

 # PiggySavfe

-A decentralized savings platform built on Celo blockchain that enables users to participate in rotating savings groups (Esusu) and automated savings plans.
+A decentralized savings platform built on Celo blockchain that enables users to participate in rotating savings groups (Piggy) and automated savings plans.
 Experience community-powered wealth building with bank-grade security through smart contracts.

 ## Features